wanglab-georgetown/JOINT/README.md

 JOINT performs probability-based cell-type identification and DEG analysis simultaneously without the need for imputation.
 It applies an EM algorithm on a generalized zero-inflated negative binomial mixture model.
 It supports arbitrary numbers of negative binomial components with and without zero inflation.

+There are several editorial errors in the online version of the JOINT paper.
+The corrected version can be found in `JOINT_2021.pdf` in this repo.

 ## Installation